What measures has the EU taken in response to the Russian invasion of Ukraine?

 - Decision concerning restrictive measures in view of Russia’s destabilising activities (08-10-2024)

-The REPowerEU plan is intended to mitigate the consequences that the war in Ukraine has for energy security in the EU, energy prices and the reliance on Russian fossil fuels.
-The European Commission intends for this plan to reduce Europe’s reliance on Russian fossil fuels within the near future and to accelerate the energy transition.
-The EU energy platform set up as part of this plan on 7 April 2022 will facilitate member states working together, on a voluntary basis, to secure affordable supplies of energy from reliable partners.
+The European Commission presented the REPowerEU plan in May 2022 to mitigate the consequences that the war in Ukraine has for energy security in the EU, energy prices and the reliance on Russian fossil fuels.
+The plan must reduce Europe’s reliance on Russian fossil fuels within the near future and accelerate the energy transition.
+Part of the plan is the EU energy platform under which EU member states can, among other things, procure gas jointly.

 More information: